OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Limitations
 -----------

-* only the disk-saveas operation is supported and for VMs in the ``POWEROFF`` state.
+* only the disk-saveas operation is supported for VMs in the ``POWEROFF`` state.
-* imported Wild VMs cannot be stopped, undeployed nor recover --recreated.
+* imported Wild VMs cannot be stopped, undeployed nor ``recover --recreated``.

 vCenter Import Tool
 --------------------------------------------------------------------------------

-vCenter clusters, VM templates, networks, datastores and VMDK files located in vCenter datastores can be easily imported into OpenNebula:
+vCenter clusters, VM templates, networks, datastores, and VMDK files located in vCenter datastores can be easily imported into OpenNebula:

 * Using the **onevcenter** tool from the command-line interface